dom-king/brewdog-beer-finder/README.md

 ## Setup

-Follow these steps to set up and run the BrewDog Beer Explorer application locally:
+Follow these steps to set up and run the BrewDog Beer Finder application locally:

 1. **Clone the Repository:**
    ```bash